With so many social media networks to keep up with these days, why would a busy small business owner want to sign up for one more?

 Speaking of photos of amazing meals: Many diners will Instagram their plates before digging in, including the name of the restaurant when they share the photo.
 This taps into the concept of “social proof”: if our friends and family recommend a product, we are more likely to choose that product as well.
 Encouraging the use of a particular #hashtag for your shop will make it easy to find those customer photos, because who knows?
 You might even want to feature them on your own website.
 Anthropologie encourages customers to share photos of their clothing, accessories and home goods in action.
 The resulting collection of pictures is more creative and appealing than the company’s own Instagram feed, with minimal effort or expense.

-We’re still learning as we go, but there are some excellent resources out there for using Instagram for business, such as this great blog about how to use hashtags to grow your audience, how to attract your competitors’ followers and the best times to post.
+We’re still learning as we go, but there are some excellent resources out there for using Instagram for business.
 There are also plenty of photography tips out there for creating beautiful photos.
 Above all, keep in mind that it’s meant to be fun.
 You’ll enjoy seeing the “likes” and comments start rolling in when you’re sharing photos that you love.